 Although this circularity renders Skinner's theory that learning results from reinforcement untestable (Skinner really offers a circular definition of learning, not a theory), many educational psychologists are not bothered by this.
 For example, with respect to this circularity, Gage and Berliner (1984) say "it need not deter us from using the concept of operant conditioning to change behavior.
 What is not circular is that it is empirically possible to change behavior by manipulating -presenting or withholding - reinforcers."
-Notice, this claim does not escape the circularity (i.e., all Gage and Berliner are saying is that, empirically, one can change behavior by using reinforcers because, by definition, reinforcers are what change behavior).
+Notice, this claim does not escape the circularity (i.e., all Gage and Berliner are saying is that, empirically, one can change behavior).
 This problem of circularity is returned to.

 A concrete example often given of operant learning is a hungry rat in a box with a lever and a food tray.
 At first, the lever is disengaged and does not deliver food pellets when pressed.
-In its exploratory movements, the rat occasionally presses the lever, but this behavior remains "indifferent", in the sense that it does not lead to reinforcing consequences.
+In its exploratory movements, the rat occasionally presses the lever, but this behavior remains "indifferent", in the sense that it does not lead to reinforcing consequences (food).
 This occasional lever pressing without consequent reinforcement is called the operant level.
 It provides a baseline for comparing the frequency of lever pressing after operant learning has occurred.